pyinstaller/pyinstaller/doc/advanced-topics.rst

-You can ensure that a build will produce the same bits by setting the :envvar:`PYTHONHASHSEED` environment variable to a known integer value before running |PyInstaller|.
+You can ensure that a build will produce the same bits by setting the :envvar:`PYTHONHASHSEED` environment variable to a known integer value before running PyInstaller.
 This forces Python to use the same random hash sequence until :envvar:`PYTHONHASHSEED` is unset or set to ``'random'``.
-For example, execute |PyInstaller| in a script such as the following (for GNU/Linux and macOS)::
+For example, execute PyInstaller in a script such as the following (for GNU/Linux and macOS)::

     # set seed to a known repeatable integer value